Import People via SFTP

 Once processing is complete, an email with a link to the results will be sent to the user who performed the import.

-Results are visible to all users who have Manage Users permission for the affected channels.
+Results are also visible to all users who have Manage Users permission for the affected channels.
 To view latest results, click "Import Results" under the User Menu.

 A csv version of the results can also be found on the SFTP server in the "downloads" directory.